EVerest/EVerest/CONTRIBUTING.md

 * A [Developer Certificate of Origin signoff].
 * Submitted to the project as a pull request.

+Each commit message and pull request description should have enough information in it so that other contributors can understand what has been changed and eventually which impact the change will have.

 EVerest is licensed under the [Apache License 2.0](LICENSE.md) license.
 Contributions should abide by that standard license.

 Project committers will review the contribution in a timely manner, and advise of any changes needed to merge the request.